elunna/nerfhack-changelog/README.md

 * all footrice have more potent hissing attacks - the stoning process is twice as likely
 * foocubi gain a level when draining one from the player (xNetHack)
 * gas spores and volatile mushrooms start with exactly 1 HP
-* genetic engineers grudge all other monsters
+* genetic engineers grudge all other monsters, and their difficulty has been increased.
 * all ghost class monsters get acid resistance
 * giant mimics get an engulf-digest attack
 * giant spiders can ensnare monsters in webs (EvilHack)